typemeta/funcj/parser/readme.md

 * Informative error messages in the event of parse failures.
 * Thread-safe due to immutable parsers and inputs.
 * Lightweight library with zero dependencies (aside from JUnit for the tests).
+* The framework computes first sets and follow sets, used to select the correct alternative when presented with a choice.

 ## Parser Combinators